OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 This project also includes a couple of web pages (in turn invoking REST requests), accessible from any device seeing the server on its network, at `http://<rpi-ip-address>:8888/zip/index.html`.
-It can also use a TCP forwarder (see the `yaml` files for details), making the data it reads available to other softs, like OpenCPN or SeaWi for example.
+It can also use a TCP forwarder (see the `yaml` files for details), making the data it reads available to other softs, like OpenCPN or SeaWi for example (those 2 guys understand vanilla NMEA).

 #### Another quick example (for small screens in this case)
 Start the NMEA-Multiplexer: